Parallel Contests for Crowdsourcing Reviews: Existence and Quality of Equilibria: Introduction

 \subsection{Related Work}

-Our work is closely related to the area of crowdsourcing through contests \cite{V2016}.
+Our work is closely related to the area of crowd-sourcing through contests \cite{V2016}.
 In this type of problems, there is usually an organizer that announces some tasks that need to be completed, along with a reward for the winning contestant(s).
 Then the contestants submit their solutions and the organizer decides who will be the winner(s).
 The goal is usually the design of mechanisms, the stable states of which provide good performance guarantees according to the desired objective.
 It is an area of problems that is also connected to the one of all-pay auctions, as indicated by several papers \cite{ChawlaHS19,luo2016incentive,siegel2009all,DiPalantinoV09}, while there are also some parallels with mining for proof-of-work cryptocurrencies such as Bitcoin \cite{arnosti2018bitcoin}.
 Although there is vast amount of works in the area, ours has several differences with most of the related literature.
-In particular, \citet{ChanPL20} study the Price of Anarchy in Tullock contests in a setting that is similar to ours, with some of the main differences to be that each agent can choose one contest to participate in, and the behaviour of the agents is not affected by time constraints as in our case.
+In particular, Chan et al.~\cite{ChanPL20} study the Price of Anarchy in Tullock contests in a setting that is similar to ours, with some of the main differences to be that each agent can choose one contest to participate in, and the behavior of the agents is not affected by time constraints as in our case.
 The problem that they consider is also similar to the one presented in \cite{luo2016incentive}, although the latter regards the incomplete information setting.
-For other works that consider the incomplete information setting on problems of contest design, some relevant papers are from \citet{ChawlaHS19}, \citet{MS01}, \citet{elkind2021contest}, and \citet{GH88}.
+For other works that consider the incomplete information setting on problems of contest design, some relevant papers are from Chawla et al.~\cite{ChawlaHS19}, Moldovanu and Sela~\cite{MS01}, Elkind et al.~\cite{elkind2021contest}, and Glazer and Hassin~\cite{GH88}.
 Besides the difference in the information setting, these works along with other examples \cite{T95}, focus on objectives that are different than ours.
 One common difference is that typically, the reward paid by the designer is subtracted from the objective, and the quality of work produced by the participants can be measured accurately.
-In addition, our model also differs on how the strategy space of the agents is defined, as we assume that it is discretized, given the coarse, crowdsourced nature of the evaluations.
-For papers that study objectives that are more aligned to ours, the reader should consider the works of \citet{ArchakS09}, and \citet{GaviousM14}.
+In addition, our model also differs on how the strategy space of the agents is defined, as we assume that it is discretized, given the coarse, crowd-sourced nature of the evaluations.
+For papers that study objectives that are more aligned to ours, the reader should consider the works of Archak and Sundararajan~\cite{ArchakS09}, Gavious and Minchuk~\cite{GaviousM14} and Edith et al.~\cite{elkind2022simultaneous}, who also study the setting from a complexity standpoint.